Is TheRecW training only offered in Ohio?

 Do I need a background in computers or electronics?

 It is expected that you will have basic computer skills on either Mac or Windows operating systems.
-Right from the start of classes, you will need to be already familiar with basic concepts like mouse/keyboard usage and file/folder management.
+Right from the start of classes, you will need to be already familiar with basic concepts like trackpad/keyboard usage and file/folder management.

 However, having a background in electronics is not required to take our programs.
 We will introduce some electronics design concepts as part of your classes, but as long as you can handle some basic arithmetic, you'll be fine.